-I had an overdraft fee from Bank of America last year when I was trying to close out an account.
+I was hit with an overdraft fee from Bank of America when I was trying to close out an account.
 Luckily, I was able to get it refunded to me.
-You never know if you don’t ask, so don’t give up the opportunity to save hundreds of dollars with a 10-minute phone call!
-Here are some things that I think helped:
+The answer is always no if you don’t ask, so don’t give up the opportunity to save hundreds of dollars with a 10-minute phone call!
+A few tips:

-- Mention any of these reasons to help you.
+- Help them find a reason to help you.
 Are you a first-time offender?
 Are you a long-time customer?
 Do you have other accounts with Bank of America?
 Credit card, loans, or business accounts?
 Show them you are a profitable customer worth keeping.

 - Try different communication avenues.
 I used to visit my local branch a lot, and have had some good success with going directly there.
 Your mileage my vary, but also try any combination of Live Chat, E-mail, and Telephone.

 “Hi, I was recently charged an overdraft fee when an old check got cashed.
 I totally forgot about it and it was my fault.
 However, I’ve been with BofA for X years, and this is my first overdraft fee.
 I am calling to see if I am able to get this waived.”